 - Payment Plan set up through the duration of a term with or without a valid credit card.
 The credit card on file is charged on the agreed upon dates without prior notification. - Tuition Reimbursement available to students who have the option of being reimbursed by their employer once they submit a paid receipt and the grade.
 A valid credit card is charged at the end of each course.
-A paid receipt is then mailed to the student to submit to their employer for reimbursement. - Tuition Deferment available to students who have the option of being reimbursed by their employer once they submit an invoice and the grade.
-An invoice is mailed at the end of the drop/add period of each session.
+A paid receipt is then emailed once the student request is submitted to billing1@peirce.edu. - Tuition Deferment available to students who have the option of being reimbursed by their employer once they submit an invoice and the grade.
+An invoice is emailed at the end of the drop/add period of each session once the student request is submitted to billing1@peirce.edu.
 Payment is made to the College upon receipt of the funds from the employer.
 If payment is not received after eight weeks, or when the class ends, the credit card on file will be charged. - Direct Billing available to students who receive tuition assistance from their employers through a voucher system.
 Tuition vouchers are submitted to the Student Billing & Accounts Receivable department prior to the start of each session.